 Popcorn ceilings can be safely removed.Fortunately, there’s a simple solution: You can have your popcorn ceiling removed by a professional.
 While you can remove the ceiling yourself, it means exposing yourself to dangerous asbestos fibers.
 An experienced asbestos expert can test your ceiling to determine whether it contains asbestos.
 If it does, your asbestos professional can thoroughly remove every trace of it and remove all of the hazardous materials from your home.

 If your home has popcorn ceilings that you’re planning to replace, it’s essential to understand the potential dangers of popcorn ceiling removal .
-Before proceeding, hire asbestos testing in the Bay Area to determine if your ceilings may contain this mineral, which was used in popcorn ceilings from the 1950s through the 1980s.
+Before proceeding, hire asbestos testing in the South and East Bay area to determine if your ceilings may contain this mineral, which was used in popcorn ceilings from the 1950s through the 1980s.
 Exposure to asbestos can present several dangers to you and your family.

 Your popcorn ceiling may contain asbestos.